 The Jade Museum was time well spent, because we learned how the Mayan people used to find, use and trade Jade.
 You can’t miss they building – it’s large, white and shaped like a pyramid.

 The museum is laid out well, with a gift shop on the opposite side.
-The gifts are reasonably priced, made of real Jade, and the staff were very friendly and knowledgable.
-We actually made friends with the manager and had dinner with him one evening.
-I love meeting new, interesting and open-minded people, and I love that we are making new friends.
+The gifts are reasonably priced, made of real Jade, and the staff were very friendly and intelligent.
+We actually made friends with the manager, Marvin, and invited him to dinner one evening.

-We also took a day trip to Isla de Flores, which was about a 45 minute shared taxi van ride around the late to the larger towns of Flores and Santa Elena.
-There were 31 people crammed into the van.
+We also took a day trip to Isla de Flores from El Remate.
+It was a 45-minute shared taxi van ride around the late to the larger towns of Flores and Santa Elena.
+There were 31 people crammed into the van!
 I was in the front seat with a husband, wife, their three children and the driver.
 I was too cramped to get a shot of the whole front seat.

 My husband was somewhere in the human pile behind me.
 Oh, and he said there was a dog on the ride, too.